Frequently Asked Questions (FAQs)

 What is light rail?

-Light-rail transit (LRT) is an electric railway system characterized by its ability to operate single cars or short trains along rights-of-way at ground level, on aerial structures, and in tunnels.
+Light rail transit (LRT) is an electric railway system characterized by its ability to operate single cars or short trains along rights-of-way at ground level, on aerial structures, and in tunnels.
 LRT can operate in mixed traffic or in a separate right-of-way.
 The Purple Line will run in both mixed traffic and in a separate right-of-way.

 Where does the project begin?